Bookbot

 Mehr zum Buch

-Timeless lessons on wealth, greed, and happiness doing well with money isn’t necessarily about what you know.
+Doing well with money isn’t necessarily about what you know.
 It’s about how you behave.
 And behavior is hard to teach, even to really smart people.
-How to manage money, invest it, and make business decisions are typically considered to involve a lot of mathematical calculations, where data and formulae tell us exactly what to do.
-But in the real world, people don’t make financial decisions on a spreadsheet.
-They make them at the dinner table, or in a meeting room, where personal history, your unique view of the world, ego, pride, marketing, and odd incentives are scrambled together.
-In the psychology of money, the author shares 19 short stories exploring the strange ways people think about money and teaches you how to make better sense of one of life’s most important matters.
+Money—investing, personal finance, and business decisions—is typically taught as a math-based field, where data and formulas tell us exactly what to do.
+But in the real world people don’t make financial decisions on a spreadsheet.
+They make them at the dinner table, or in a meeting room, where personal history, your own unique view of the world, ego, pride, marketing, and odd incentives are scrambled together.
+In The Psychology of Money, award-winning author Morgan Housel shares 19 short stories exploring the strange ways people think about money and teaches you how to make better sense of one of life’s most important topics.

 Buchkauf